Can You Sue for a Bad C-section?

 Botched C-sections occur for many reasons.
 Some of the most common include:

-Failure to perform a C-section in a timely manner.
 Women in labor should be closely monitored to identify and respond to any sudden changes and provide necessary emergency surgery before damage can occur.
-An immediate C-section is the reasonable standard of care for when circumstances arise such as:
+An immediate C-section is the reasonable standard of care for when circumstances such as these arise:

 • Fetal distress, drop in fetal heartrate